I am an avid fisherman and hunter from the great state of Texas.

 In Step 3, the foam body will be attached to the hook, and the Damsel Fly's tail formed as follows:

 - Place the foam body on top of the hook and attach the foam where the herl was last secured to the hook using a couple of wraps.

 - Next, check to ensure the foam is resting on top of the hook.
 Adjust if needed.

 - And then, wrap the thread two more times while slowly tightening the wrap.

-- Be careful not to over-tighten the thread, else the foam body may twist on you.
+- Be careful not to over-tighten the thread, or else the foam body may twist on you.
 If it does, re-position it and then apply additional wraps to hold it in place.

 - Then, apply Super Glue (or Zap-A-Gap) on the thread wraps and where the Foam and Herl touch.
 Doing so will help secure the foam to the hook and prevent the body from twisting when fished.

 - Wait a few minutes to ensure the glue dries sufficiently.
-Once dry, re-position the thread so the it rests a hook eye length behind the hook eye.
+Once dry, re-position the thread so it rests a hook eye length behind the hook eye.